balena-io/docs/pages/learn/more/examples/projects.md

 [getting started][getting-started] and [deployment][deploy] guides for details on how to do this.

-To deploy a project simply clone it and push it to your application's `resin` endpoint.
+To deploy a project simply clone it and push it to your application's {{ $names.company.lower }}
+endpoint.
 E.g. for the [Text to Speech Converter project][text2speech]:

 ```